 Once a full design has been approved and compiled, your nonprofit web design team will be ready to move on to actually developing the new site and any special functions your organization needs.

-Nonprofit Website Design Stage 4: Site Development
+Stage 4: Site Development

 Next, using the wireframes and fleshed-out visual designs, we get down to the nuts and bolts of website development.

 We handle both the front-end and back-end development of your site.
-This encompasses both donor-facing functions, like donation forms, blog posts, and email subscription, and internal functions, like custom integrations with other software you use.
+This encompasses both donor-facing functions, like donation forms, blog posts, and email subscriptions, and internal functions, like custom integrations with other software you use.

 For example, we worked with The National Partnership for Women and Families on a custom Luminate Online consulting project.
 They needed a way to improve their website and integrate the Luminate Online and CMS platforms.